|EMERGENCY BIRTH CONTROL

 Would there be a problem with medications that conflict with emergency contraception pills?
 What about the religious issues involved with making the decision to take this pill?
-Is there demographic data on who uses this pilot project.
+What precautions are there to make sure the medication isn't abused.

 December 29, 1997